 Surfshark VPN has come up in a short period and risen through the ranks quickly enough to already be considered as one of the best VPNs for Portugal.
 That’s largely because of the strong feature set and consumer-friendly pricing.

 Surfshark offers military-grade encryption and strong tunneling protocols.
 It also comes with a kill switch, an adblocker, a whitelister (split tunneling), and MultiHop, which is like adding a layer of armor on top of your existing layer of armor.
 Surfshark’s leak protection works just fine – no IP, DNS, or WebRTC vulnerabilities for somebody to take advantage of.

-Then there’s their no-logs policy, plus no obligatory data retention laws from the British Virgin Islands.
+Then there’s their no-logs policy, plus no obligatory data retention laws from the Netherlands.
 Surfshark also has a zero-knowledge DNS network.
 All that leads to a simple conclusion – this VPN truly protects you.

 Surfshark VPN is great for streaming – it unblocks Netflix in the US, the UK, Canada, and Japan.
 It also allows torrenting, which is a big plus for Portugal residents looking for ways to circumvent the government’s ban on BitTorrent file sharing.

 There should be enough speed from 800+ servers and 50+ countries to reap the benefits that Surfshark brings.
 And we wouldn’t have this VPN on this list if it didn’t have servers in Portugal.
 Lastly, there are no limits on the number of devices and simultaneous connections with a single Surfshark account.

 The pros of Surfshark VPN far outweigh the lackluster self-help section or the absence of a free trial for Windows.
 With a money-back guarantee this flexible, you won’t go wrong even if you’re just trying it out.